 After recording a clip, simply navigate to your album on the home screen.

-Your clips are automatically clumped in with your screenshots but you’ll see that the clips are denoted with “30s” in the lower right hand corner of the thumbnail.
-You can filter the library to only see your clips by pressing Y, and clicking “videos only” in the dropdown menu.
+Your clips are automatically clumped in with your screenshots, but you’ll notice the clips are denoted with “30s” in the lower right-hand corner of the thumbnail.
+You can filter the library to only see your clips by pressing Y and clicking Videos only in the dropdown menu.

 Opening the clip automatically plays it.

 Sometimes, not everything in that 30-second clip is noteworthy.
 If you want to cut it down, press A while viewing the clip.
 From there, you can move the bar frame by frame from the start of the clip, clipping away the portion of the video you don’t want.
 This will turn into the new start of the video.
 Press A and do the same from the end of the clip until you’re satisfied with where the clip finishes.
 Don’t worry; your original clip will still be saved even after you trim it down.